ipfs-inactive/blog/content/post/087-js-ipfs-0.42.md

 It reduces the size of the minified bundle by 7.5% for faster downloads and more responsive web apps!

-We've also merged some of our repos together, our hope is that this will make contributing easier and encourage experimentation as there will be fewer PRs to juggle to land a piece of functionality!
+We've also merged some of our repos together which were logically intertwined.
+Our hope is that this will make contributing easier and encourage experimentation as there will be fewer PRs to juggle to land a piece of functionality!

 ## 🤖 Automated publishing of RCs